yivvm/Project-React-Todo-List2/README.md

 ### TodoItem.jsx

 Represents a single todo item.
 Displays the todo title, a checkbox to mark it as completed, an edit button to edit the todo, and a delete button to delete the todo.
 The delete button is disabled if the todo is not completed.

+### AppReducer.jsx and the files in the components-reducer folder

+`AppReducer.jsx` is the main component of the application.
+These files uses the useReducer hook to manage state and dispatch actions to update the state based on the defined reducer function.
+Manages the state of todos and provides functions to add, toggle, edit, and delete todos.
+Uses useState and useEffect hooks for managing state and local storage.